bacherd/MMM-UniFi-Voucher/README.md

 ## Installation

-Go to your MAcigMirror's module folder:
+Go to your MacigMirror's module folder:
 ````
 cd ~/MagicMirror/modules
 ````